We all want our kids to be strong, to have the strength to endure tough times, and to be able to rise to any challenges

 A strong child doesn’t have to act tough all the time.
 They can cry and get emotional, too (remember crumple zone?)

 A child expressing emotions is not being soft or a wimp.

 They are just being human.

 When parents allow their children to show emotion and help them learn to regulate it, kids have better emotional regulation skills, which will protect them and help them weather tough times.

-Besides, emotion repression has been shown to do more harm than good3.
+Besides, emotional repression has been shown to do more harm than good3.

 What Kind Of “Tough” Do We Want In Our Kids

 Ok, so having resilience means a child is strong inside despite occasionally showing negative emotions.

-But we don’t want our children to break down at every challenge, right?
+But we don’t want our children to break down at every challenge.

 So, we still want to have tough kids, but a different type of toughness.